chrisciceron/winnipeg-jets-api-doc/winnipeg-jets-api-doc.md

 # Winnipeg Jets API

-This Winnipeg Jets API uses simple GET methods to request for JSON formatted data about team and player information of Winnipeg Jets hockey team.
+This is a simple API the uses GET method to retrieve information about Winnipeg Jets team player stats and roster.

 ## Contents
 - [API Reference Index](#api-reference-index)